I've been a full-time wheelchair user pretty much my entire life.

 Shielding is so different from what my life was like before

 Before Coronavirus, my life was really active.
-I commuted into central London about three days a week, and I absolutely loved it.
+I commuted into central London about 3 days a week, and I absolutely loved it.

 I'm definitely not one for being at home, it would be rare if there were a couple of days together where I wasn't out going to gigs, running errands, or at work.

-I actually started shielding before the first lockdown happened because of my history with Swine Flu.
+I started shielding before the first lockdown happened because of my history with Swine Flu.

 I thought I'd be back in the office by the end of the month, but I didn't want to take the risk on public transport.

 So, I went from that situation, thinking it was going to be over quickly, to being stuck at home for a year, not being allowed to go anywhere and worrying that anyone could potentially give me the virus.

 There is a risk every time your carer comes in that they could be an asymptomatic carrier

 The only people I've seen are my parents and my older sister who I live with, and then my team of 6 carers.

 It’s a massive worry that one of my family members or carers will get Covid because, not only would that pose a huge risk for me and my health but, also, it would really impact the care that I receive.